TDD or BDD: What Fits Your Team?

 Modular, refactorable code

-Living documentation & shared vision
+Living documentation and shared vision

 Choosing the Right Approach